bsomps/OpenGeoPlotter/README.md

 `python OGP_v11.py`

-From here the GUI will open, and all functions are performed here.
+From here the GUI will open, and all functions are performed within.

 # **Application Use Instructions**